 Aside from scroll saw blades, ash is also commonly used by advanced woodworkers to make wooden desks.
 Professional woodworkers consider ash to be one of the best woods to use for a desk.

-Hickory is a great option for those looking to perform large scroll projects.
+Hickory timber is a great option for those looking to perform large scroll projects.
 It’s also inexpensive and has the best strength-to-weight ratio making it an appealing choice indeed.

 Due to its high hardness rating, this also makes it difficult to cut and can wear out your saw blades much faster than most options.